RoMANzhula/telegram_bot_rabbitmq/README.md

 This is a microservices-based application that facilitates the exchange of files, photos, and text messages between different microservices.
 The application integrates a Telegram bot that handles file transfers, including documents and media files.
-The core architecture relies on RabbitMQ for message brokering, PostgreSQL for data persistence, and Docker for containerization.
+The core architecture relies on RabbitMQ for message brokering, PostgreSQL for data persistence, and Docker for containerization...

 ## Architecture